airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     ##### Implementation Guide

     In the following sections, we'll walk through the process of creating a custom client application that implements the flow we've just described.
-We'll build a simple web-based client that demonstrates how to interact with **FastAPI App** effectively.
+We'll build a simple web-based client that demonstrates how to interact with [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md) effectively.

     Our implementation will cover these key aspects:

-    - Fetching and displaying available workflows
+    - Fetching and displaying available workflows.
-    - Handling workflow initiation
+    - Handling workflow initiation.
-    - Managing WebSocket connections
+    - Managing WebSockets connection.
-    - Processing real-time messages
+    - Processing real-time messages.

     !!! note